How do I tell if I have the Pro version of OmniOutliner installed?

-OmniOutliner 4 uses the same file .oo3 file format that we previously created for OmniOutliner 3.
+OmniOutliner 4 uses the same .oo3 file format that we previously created for OmniOutliner 3.
 The new version of the app slightly expands the format, but files created in OmniOutliner 4 are still editable in OmniOutliner 3 for Mac, as well as both versions of OmniOutliner for iPad.

 I can’t find a feature I used in OmniOutliner 3.

 One of our goals with Outliner 4 was to focus the feature sets of the Standard and Pro editions to better suit the ways most people actually use the app.
 To that end, we moved a number of formerly Pro-only features into Outliner 4 Standard:

 - Custom headers and footers

 - Named styles

 We also moved a few features that were in OmniOutliner 3 Standard into the Professional edition of 4 in an effort to make the inspectors easier to use and less cumbersome:

 - Notes in pane